+1 (603) 932 7897

 Our students consistently place in top competitions, achieving outstanding results.
 In 2024 alone, Aralia students earned 106 awards in the Scholastic Writing Awards, including 41 Gold Key Awards.
 Additionally, our students received 10 awards from the Ocean Awareness Contest.

 Founded in 2010 by poet Peter LaBerge, The Adroit Journal is a registered literary and arts nonprofit organization that has published numerous United States Poets Laureate, MacArthur Fellows, and Pulitzer Prize winners.
-Poets, fiction, and creative non-fiction writers can submit their written work to be published in this prestigious magazine and receive $50-$100 for their accepted submissions.
-It’s a great resource to keep up with new trends in writing!
+Poets, fiction writers, and creative non-fiction writers can submit their written work to be published in this prestigious magazine and receive $50-$100 for their accepted submissions.

 Each year, award-winning authors with well-celebrated published works and impressive career backgrounds are invited to judge the Adroit Prizes for Poetry & Prose.
 For the 2024 season, accomplished authors Ocean Vuong and Kaveh Akbar were selected to pick the winning and second-place poetry and prose entries, respectively.
 The Adroit contest is a priceless, once-in-a-lifetime opportunity to receive personal feedback and mentorship from such acknowledged and respected powerhouses in the contemporary writing world.